 To the extent it is argued/determined the claimed "microcontroller" requires a processor or the like, and Okada does not expressly disclose such features, it would have been obvious to configure PTM10 in the modified Okada system to include such features because it would have been a foreseeable application of known technologies/techniques to use in PTM10, which uses integrated circuit(s) to perform "control[ler]"-type operations.
 (Supra; Ex.
-1002, ¶181; Ex.
+1002, ¶180; Ex.
 1006, 5:65-6:59, FIGS. 4-5 (controller 40); Ex.
 1024, 6:60-7:14 (inductive power source including "microprocessor controller 308" for controlling modes of power supply operation), FIG. 3.)

-A POSITA would have appreciated implementing well-known processorbased microcontroller technology with PTM10 would have been an obvious variation to how the module can perform similar functionalities, while providing known programmable functionalities.
+A POSITA would have appreciated implementing well-known processorbased microcontroller technology with PTM10 would have been an obvious variation to how the "communication and control circuit" can perform similar functionalities, while providing known programmable functionalities.
 Indeed, Kook discloses "MPU block 30 for controlling internal elements" of charger 1 (§IX.A.1(c)(1); Ex.
-1059, ¶0041), and a POSITA would have found it obvious to configure the modified Okada system to configure the components in the "communication and control circuit" of the modified Okada system with a microcontroller (or include a microcontroller to facilitate/work with such components and their associated functionalities), similar to how MPU block 30 operates in Kook.
+1059, ¶0041), and a POSITA would have found it obvious to configure the components in the "communication and control circuit" of the modified Okada system with a microcontroller (or include a microcontroller to facilitate/work with such components and their associated functionalities), similar to how MPU block 30 operates in Kook.
+(Ex.
+1002, ¶180.)
 A POSITA would have had the skills and rationale to implement such a modification, and given the known technology and Okada's teachings, would have done so with a reasonable expectation of success.
-(Ex.
-1002, ¶181.)
+(Id.)

-f) detect, through the sense circuit, a received communication of information in the current modulation in the primary coil;
+f) detect, through the sense circuit, a received communication of information in the primary coil;

 The Okada-Odendaal-Shima-Hui-027-Kook combination discloses/suggests this limitation.
 (Ex.
-1002, ¶182.)
-For reasons explained for limitations 28(d)-28(e), one or more circuits 36/37/38 (part of the "communication and control circuit" in the modified Okada system) (§IX.A.1(e)) detects, through demodulator 35 ("sense circuit") sensing, a current-modulated response signal from PRM40 (including information corresponding to PDA3 (e.g., device compatibility/capability, power level, and charge status information)) via coil 19 ("a received communication of information in the current modulation in the primary coil") used to facilitate power/charge operations, like that described by Okada. (§§IX.A.1(d)-IX.A.1(e); see also §§IX.A.1(a)-IX.A.1(c); Ex.
-1005, FIG. 3, ¶¶0056-0057, 0059-0077; Ex.
-1002, ¶182.)
+1002, ¶181.)
+For reasons explained for limitations 29(d)-29(e), one or more circuits 36/37/38 (part of the "communication and control circuit" in the modified Okada system) (§IX.A.1(e)) detects, through demodulator 35 ("sense circuit") the response signals from PRM40 (including information corresponding to PDA3 (e.g., device compatibility/capability, power level, and charge status information)) via coil 19 ("a received communication of information in the primary coil") and uses that information to facilitate power/charge operations, as described by Okada. (§§IX.A.1(d)-IX.A.1(e); see also §§IX.A.1(a)-IX.A.1(c); Ex.
+1005, FIG. 3, ¶0056-0057, 0059-0077; Ex.
+1002, ¶181.)

-g) operate the drive circuit to inductively transfer sufficient power to the inductive receiver unit to activate and power the receiver circuit to enable the receiver circuit to communicate the information in the current modulation in the primary coil;
+g) operate the drive circuit to inductively transfer sufficient power to the receiver circuit to activate and power the receiver circuit to enable the receiver circuit to communicate the information received in the primary coil;